The concept for Midway Crossing envisions a 15-year build out plan comprising four phases of construction for 170+ acres.

 Proposed Project

-Midway Crossing comprises four main elements: A Life Sciences/Commercial District, Retail and Shopping, a Sports and Entertainment Complex, and a Convention Center and Hotel.
+Midway Crossing comprises three main elements: A Life Sciences/Commercial District, Retail and Shopping, and a Convention Center and Hotel.
 The Town of Islip is also simultaneously pursuing an Airport component to explore a potential North Terminal.
 The Town will pursue planning, environmental review and funding of the airport component while Suffolk County and the JLL team will pursue the same for all the other elements of Midway Crossing.

-The proposed 15 year, four-phase, build out plan for the site is shown in the chart below.
-There are also plans to create a true "train to plane connection” connecting the Ronkonkoma LIRR Station directly to the potential new north terminal via an 1800 ft walkable pedestrian corridor.
+The proposed 15 year, four-phase, build out plan for the site is shown in the chart and site plan below.
+There are also plans to create a true "train to plane connection” connecting the Ronkonkoma LIRR Station directly to the potential new north terminal via an 1800 foot walkable pedestrian corridor.
+Park and open space will be dispersed throughout the project site.

 Midway Crossing is a prime example of public/private collaboration.
 The public stakeholders include Suffolk County, the Town of Islip, New York State and the Metropolitan Transportation Authority (MTA).
 The private stakeholders include JLL as Master Developer, Cameron Engineering and Crawford Architects NY.